shl422/phase-four-marvel/README.md

-Marvel Lounge is an application that users can signup and make their own Watch List .
-Users also have the ablity to have followers and follow other people.
+Marvel Lounge is an application that users can signup and make their own Watch List.

 Installation